luisodmg/Puzzlebot-Repository/te3002b_intelligent_robotics/week4/README.md

 The node follows a fixed sequence of move and turn actions.
 When the light is red it stops, when it is yellow it slows down, and when it is green it continues moving.

+The waypoint controller uses a simple proportional controller.
+For `MOVE` actions, it compares the distance traveled from the starting point to the target distance and computes a linear speed proportional to the remaining error.
+For `TURN` actions, it compares the current yaw to the target yaw and computes an angular speed proportional to the heading error.
+In both cases, the command is clamped to a maximum speed, and the speed is reduced when the traffic light is yellow.

 ## What Runs Together

 These three nodes depend on each other: